rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Use all-zero dummy master key.
 This options is only intended for automated testing as it does not provide any security.

+Comma-Separated-Options:

+For compatability with mount(1), options are also accepted as "-o COMMA-SEPARATED-OPTIONS" at the end of the command line.
+For example, "-o q,zerokey" is equivalent to "-q -zerokey".

 EXAMPLES
 ========